Feed their imagination with a Playhouse

 I have always found it easier buying things for girls than I have for the boys, but perhaps that’s my little girl within.
 WhatShed.co.uk have found some beautiful playhouses for girls in their new league tables feature.
 Whether you are looking for something lightweight for indoors like this Enchanted Garden and Fairy Woodland Playhouse or a little more sturdy for outdoors like the BillyOh Gingerbread Playhouse with Bunk and Picket Fence, they have got it covered.

 Playhouses for Boys

-Despite it’s name I think the Emma Axi Playhouse is a great little ‘crooked house’ for boys and girls, it conjures up images of faraway places.
-I imagine a cowboys living on a ranch retreating to a house like this.
-Or perhaps the Shire Jailhouse, with boys I often find that play always resorts to the ‘good guys’ and the ‘bad guys’ so what better than a jailhouse to lock away the baddies!
+Despite its name, I think the Emma Axi Playhouse is a great little ‘crooked house’ for boys and girls; it conjures up images of faraway places.
+I imagine cowboys living on a ranch retreating to a house like this.
+Or perhaps the Shire Jailhouse, with boys I often find that play always resorts to the good guys and the bad guys, so what better than a jailhouse to lock away the baddies!

 We have a small collapsible Wigwam which the Beans love to play in whether they are inside or out.
-This wooden Wigwam playhouse would be perfect for a game of cowboys and Indians or simply to pretend they are at a festival like the Beans often do.
-As adults we tend to only see what is in front of us but children see so much more.
-I would love to buy the unpainted Wigwam and let the children paint it themselves, they could repaint it every year as their imaginations develop.
+This wooden Wigwam playhouse would be perfect for a game of cowboys and Indians or pretend they are at a festival like the Beans often do.
+As adults, we only see what is in front of us, but children see so much more.
+I would love to buy the unpainted Wigwam and let the children paint it themselves; they could repaint it every year as their imaginations develop.

-When searching for your perfect playhouse you need to do your research, check out sites like WhatShed.co.uk to see what they have found.
-They have done much of the hardwork in searching for a dream playhouse so you don’t have to.
+When searching for the perfect playhouse, you need to do your research, check out sites like WhatShed.co.uk to see what they have found.
+They have done much of the hard work searching for a dream playhouse, so you don’t have to.
 Then once your playhouse is in place, all you have to do is sit back and relax . . . or summons up your inner child and play alongside your children.